lcoman/WKA_WLST.py/README.md

            Windows_OS_UI.py - > Windows_OS_Details.py
            Linux_OS_UI.py -> Linux_OS_Details.py

-     * The UI script will identify the above wlst-related generated html and will append the OS-related UI template.
+     * The UI script will identify the above WLST-related generated HTML and will append the OS-related UI template.
      * The OS_Details script covers the OS-related functions to gather the OS data.